Banarhat: Area overview

 The map alongside shows the alluvial floodplains south of the outer foothills of the Himalayas.
 The area is mostly flat, except for low hills in the northern portions.
 It is a primarily rural area with 62.01% of the population living in rural areas and a moderate 37.99% living in the urban areas.
 Tea gardens in the Dooars and Terai regions produce 226 million kg or over a quarter of India's total tea crop.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

-Gram panchayats
+Gram Panchayats

 Gram panchayats surrounding Banarhat Town are: Banarhat I, Banarhat II, Chamurchi, and Binnaguri.

 Civic administration

 Police station

-Banarhat police has jurisdiction over parts of Dhupguri and Nagrakata CD blocks.
+Banarhat police has jurisdiction over Banarhat CD block and parts of Dhupguri & Nagrakata CD blocks.